rebasing-xyz/rebot/rebot-plugins/rebot-brazil-postalcode-plugin/README.md

 ### Did you find a bug or do you have a suggestion?
-Feel free to raise a [issue] (https://github.com/rebase-it/rebot/issues/new) or send an email: just@rebase.it
+Feel free to raise a [issue] (https://github.com/rebasing-xyz/rebot/issues/new).